silentorb/marloth-story/books/fairytale/part5.md

 himself standing before another mirror.
 His reflection was carrying a grungy knife and an eager grin.

-"Look at her!" said the reflection.
-"Look at all that skin!
-You wouldn't have to kill her, just a few strokes on that canvas would be enough."

-"It's never enough!"
+"I can't believe you're going to waste this opportunity!" said the reflection.
+"Clearly it was meant to be!"

+"I was meant to protect her!"
 James shouted, and started to run away.
 But no matter how far he ran or which way he turned, he could not evade his reflection.